Two Tales Fom The Past

 entrance to a secret passageway.

-After cautioning them not to get
+After cautioning them

-Our treasured canine companion
+Our beloved canine companion

-lived mostly contentedly in her
+dwelt mostly contentedly in the

 No ordinary dog, a survivor.